moves-rwth/storm/documentation/usage/running-storm-on-parametric-models.md

 Result at initial state: 5282881788238101/9223372036854775808 ( approx. 0.0005727711912) at [pK=287/320, pL=287/320].
 ```

 This output indicates not only how to instantiate pK and pL to obtain `P=?
-[F s=5] = approx. 0.0005727711912`, but also that this value is within 0.0001 from the absolute lower boudn (within the given region).
+[F s=5] = approx. 0.0005727711912`, but also that this value is within 0.0001 from the absolute lower bound (within the given region).

 ### Feasibility with gd

-The gd engine is based on work in {% cite HSJMK22 %}
+The gd engine is based on work in {% cite HSJMK22 %}.

 ```console
 $ storm-pars  --mode feasibility --feasibility:method gd --prism brp.pm  --prop 'P<=0.01 [F s=5]'